-Loans are considered past due when principal and interest payments have not been received at the date such payments are contractually due.
-We discontinue accruing interest on loans when we determine the borrower's financial condition is such that collection of interest and principal payments in accordance with the terms of the loan are not reasonably assured.
+Loans are placed on nonaccrual status when management believes that the borrower's financial condition, after giving consideration to economic and business conditions and collection efforts, is such that collection of interest is doubtful, or generally when loans are 90 days or more past due.
 Loans may be placed on nonaccrual status even if the contractual payments are not past due if information becomes available that causes substantial doubt about the borrower's ability to meet the contractual obligations of the loan.
-All interest accrued but not collected for loans that are placed on nonaccrual status is reversed against interest income.
-Interest income is subsequently recognized only to the extent cash payments are received in excess of principal outstanding.
-Loans are returned to accrual status when all principal and interest amounts contractually due are brought current and future payments are reasonably assured.
+When accrual of interest is discontinued, all unpaid accrued interest is reversed.
+Past due status is based on contractual terms of the loan.
+Interest income on nonaccrual loans may be recognized to the extent cash payments are received, but payments received are usually applied to principal.
+Nonaccrual loans are generally returned to accrual status when contractual payments are less than 90 days past due, the customer has made required payments for at least six months, and the Company reasonably expects to collect all principal and interest.
 If a loan is determined by management to be uncollectible, regardless of size, the portion of the loan determined to be uncollectible is then charged to the allowance for loan credit losses.